AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ## What does it do and what does it need to fulfill?

 Mario Schulte Table is a gaming website for brain training.
 It is mainly used to upgrade the user's reading skills to a higher level.
 Exercises with schulte tables is very benefitial to any users which improves peripheral visual perception that can be useful on a daily basis, most importantly in aiming speed reading.
-For younger users it can be very useful in learning the proper sequence of numbers or letters.
+For younger users it can be very useful in learning the proper sequence of numbers or the alphabet.

 The very goal of the game is not to get a high score nor to finish it in the least amount of time.
 It's aimed to widen the peripheral vision concentrating the eye in one single spot in the table.
 Just keeping the eye in the center of the table without moving it away from that spot and search for the numbers in ascending order, starting from 1 up to the last number which is the number 25.